- * [Seroe

 Holloway was never found.
 Ownership of the lighthouse was transferred to Monuments Fund Aruba in January 2015, and the foundation began a project to restore the lighthouse thoroughly in September 2015.
 Wikimedia has a photo of the restoration under way.
 The lighthouse was opened to the public on 26 August 2016.
 Located about 1 km (0.6 mi) southeast of the northern point of

 the island.
 Accessible by paved road.
-Site open, tower closed during the restoration project.
+Site open, tower open to tours daily (entry fee).

 Owner/site manager: Monuments Fund Aruba.
 ARLHS ARU-001; Admiralty J6330; NGA 15850.